 I'm lucky - so very very lucky that my family is still intact.
 That I've not lost anyone to this horrible virus.
 These are the words of a friend - after the profound loss of her husband.
 He was recovering and a day from release when the blood side of this thing took his life.
-Please please mask, distance, don't handle food at the store that you aren't buying - use a bag on your hand in the produce section to select.
+Please please mask, distance, don't handle food at the store that you aren't buying.
 Protecting others really does protect ourselves.
 The grocery was their only point of exposure.

 I hold you in love - and hold each that you have lost to the light of the Divine.